UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Simulation Results

 \subsection{Results Discussion}

-In this work, we consider the channel allocation problem combined with the trajectory design for the UAVs.
-According to the simulation results, we can observe that the $3$D satisfaction-CA approach has a better performance compared to the other mechanisms.
-However, we need to select suitable values for the parameters of the satisfaction-based algorithm (e.g., satisfaction threshold).
-Since the $3$D satisfaction-CA considers the channel allocation mechanism, it improves the performance of the system compared to the other $3$D based approaches.
-In addition, the satisfaction based approaches avoid randomly changing actions when an agent is satisfied which results in better performance.
-Therefore, allocating resources in an efficient way is a crucial issue.
+In this work, we address the channel allocation problem combined with the trajectory design for the UAVs.
+Simulation results indicate that the $3$D satisfaction-CA approach outperforms alternative methods.
+However, selecting appropriate parameter values for the satisfaction-based algorithm, such as the satisfaction threshold, is crucial for its effective implementation.
+By incorporating the channel allocation mechanism, the $3$D satisfaction-CA approach enhances system performance compared to other $3$D-based approaches.
+In addition, the satisfaction-based approaches avoid randomly changing actions when an agent is satisfied, which results in better performance.
+Therefore, efficiently allocating resources is crucial.
+To address this, we employed both RL and PSO algorithms for optimizing SAGINs.
+While both algorithms are powerful, our detailed comparison revealed several crucial differences.
+RL, inspired by behavioral psychology, adapts strategies based on real-time feedback, making it highly adaptable to dynamic environments.
+RL agents learn from past experiences, adjusting their behavior over time, a capability lacking in PSO particles.
+Furthermore, RL excels in high-dimensional spaces, essential for modeling complex SAGIN scenarios.
+In our SAGIN study, RL's adaptability, learning ability, and efficiency in high-dimensional spaces were paramount.
+Its dynamic adjustments in both trajectory and channel allocation based on real-time feedback and environmental changes were key to outperforming PSO.}